andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 4\.2.1 –The default team size for clan matches is 5 vs 5, but you can specify a different team size if needed.
 The minimum team size is 4 vs 4 and the maximum team size is 6 vs 6.

-4\.2.2 – Substituting a player during the match is only allowed between sides and map change, or in case of extreme connection problems during the game.
-If the new player has not showed up after 5 minutes the match will resume.
+4\.2.2 – Substituting a player during the match is only allowed between sides and map change, or in case of extreme connection problems, during the game.
+If the new player has not showed up after 5 minutes, the match will resume.

 4\.2.3 – At map or side change, clans can take a maximum of 5 minutes for a break, the match is to resume after that time.
 When the 5 minutes are up, spectators can be removed freely.
 Staying in spectator will lead to the automatic loss of the round.